InformNapalm: History

-The main activities of the project are collecting and analysing OSINT-information, found in open sources, including social networks.
-InformNapalm's investigation of 53rd Artillery Brigade commander colonel Sergei Muchkayev, suspected of killing the MH17 passengers, was used in the report of the Bellingcat research team.
+The main activities of the project are collecting and analysing OSINT information, found in open sources, including social networks.
+InformNapalm's investigation of 53rd Anti-Aircraft Missile Brigade commander colonel Sergei Muchkayev, suspected of killing the MH17 passengers, was used in the report of the Bellingcat research team.

-After the Russian intervention in Syria, InformNapalm began publishing personal data of Russian pilots who bombarded Syrian cities, and together with the media project "Visuals" created infographics containing personal data of crew members.
-These publications have caused negative reactions in Russia, in particular, the Russian President's press secretary, Dmitry Peskov, has said that in response to the actions of the project "Russian special services will take all necessary measures".
+After the Russian intervention in Syria, InformNapalm began publishing personal data of Russian pilots who bombed Syrian cities, and together with the media project "Visuals" created infographics containing personal data of crew members.
+These publications have caused negative reactions in Russia.
+In particular, the Russian President's press secretary, Dmitry Peskov, has said that in response to the actions of the project "Russian special services will take all necessary measures".
 In response, the authors of the site said that "every violation the ceasefire in the Donbas by the joint Russian-separatist forces will cause the publication of another OSINT-investigation with names, photos, tactical and registration numbers and other details and facts related to Russian pilots crimes during a military operation in Syria".
 TV channel Al Arabiya compared this InformNapalm project activity with WikiLeaks publications.

+By the end of 2016, the community had 407 investigative publications, 1197 translations and over 3920 reposts in the media.

+In March 2017, the Ukraine Crisis Media Center hosted a presentation of the book "Donbas on Fire".
+The book includes evidence of Russian aggression found and systematized by InformNapalm volunteers.

+In April 2018, InformNapalm published an interactive database of Russian aggression.
+The Russian Aggression database is the result of four years of volunteer work.
+More than 1700 InformNapalm OSINT investigations are systematized and divided into two groups: Russian weapons found in Donbas; Russian army units that participated in the aggression against Ukraine, Georgia, and Syria.
+The database is searchable by military unit number and unit name.
+Images of military unit insignia or military equipment are clickable and lead to a list of investigations.